sthongurdt/MLperf-easy/README.md

 # Deployment on OAR Platform

-To carry out the deployment on the OAR platform, a group of scripts was developed (see deploy directory).
+To carry out the deployment on the OAR platform, a group of scripts was developed, see `deploy` directory.

+# Graph the results
+For graphing the results, see the `result` directory.